Inside the Machine: How AI Food Recognition Works

 Computer vision technology analyzing a salad bowl with data overlays for nutrients

-Phase 1: Segmentation
+Phase 1: Deep Learning Food Segmentation

-Phase 2: Classification
+Phase 2: Convolutional Classification

-Next, the model identifies what each component is.
+Next, the food recognition model identifies what each component is.
 Our database is trained on millions of labeled images covering global cuisines.
 It distinguishes between a "Cheeseburger" and a "Veggie Burger" by analyzing texture, color patterns, and context.

-Phase 3: Volumetric Estimation
+Phase 3: Volumetric Portion Estimation

-Continuous Learning
+Continuous AI Learning

 Read Next